writethedocs/www/docs/conf/index.rst

 tech writing theory, and information delivery.
 We consider everyone who cares about communication and documentation and their users to be a member of our community.
-This can be programmers, tech writers, customer support, marketers, and anyone else who wants people to have great experiences with software.
+This can be programmers, tech writers, customer support, developer advocates, marketers, and anyone else who wants people to have great experiences with software.

 Our conferences create a time and a place for the global community of